 We will also be attentive to the constant renovation of the SSVP, seeking new ways and ideas to attract more youth, children, and teenagers to our Conferences, since they will guarantee the continuity of our work.
 We will broaden the partnerships and common projects with the International Vincentian Family.

 Hierarchy of love

-I would like to conclude by saying that National Council is never to be considered as a “power structure,” but rather a “hierarchy of love” that provides services to benefit the poor through our Conferences, beloved by God.
-We are here to serve and any member should feel free to communicate even with the National Council.”
+I would like to conclude by saying that National Council is never to be considered as a “power structure,” but rather a “hierarchy of love” that provides services to benefit the poor through our Conferences.
+We are here to serve and any member should feel free to communicate with the National Council.

 Service of the poor

-St. Vincent de Paul said; “There is no better way to ensure our eternal happiness than to live and die in the service of the poor, in the arms of providence, renouncing ourselves in order to put on Jesus Christ
+St. Vincent de Paul said; “There is no better way to ensure our eternal happiness than to live and die in the service of the poor.”

 I offer my heartfelt thanks for all your prayers, and messages of support and for trusting in me.
-It is this support and prayers that continues to bless our Vincentian journey.
 Most importantly, I thank you Brothers and Sisters for your continued work and efforts in this Vincentian journey that we all so dearly share in the building of the Kingdom of GOD.

 We ask in prayer that the will of God be done.
-That is what we believe: God made the choice, and “God is the one who guides and will guide this work,” as Frederic Ozanam said.
+That is what we believe: God made the choice and, in the words of Frederic Ozanam: “God is the one who guides and will guide this work.”
 We are mere instruments of His for the achievement of the Lord’s work.